Maivw/smusic/README.md

 #### Core Features
 * Login, logout and create a new account.
 * Access to the list of songs/albums.
-* Add, remove movie from the wished list.
+* Add, remove songs from the wished list.
 ## Technical Overview

 I focused on the following considerations: